-1.5.1 Why reprozip does not identify my input/output file?
+1.5.1 Why doesn't reprozip identify my input/output file?

-ReproZip uses some heuristics to determine what is and what is not an input or output file.
-However, this is intended to be a starting point: you should check the configuration file (input\files and output\files sections) and add/remove paths there; giving readable id names to input/output files, such as database-log or lookup-table, also helps.
+ReproZip uses some heuristics to identify an input or output file.
+However, this is only intended to be a starting point: you should check the configuration file and edit the inputs\outputs section if necessary; giving readable names to input/output files also helps during reproduction.
+Please refer to Editing the Configuration File for more information.

-1.5.2 Why reprounzip cannot get my output files after reproducing an experiment?
+1.5.2 Why can't reprounzip get my output files after reproducing an experiment?